 That alignment has now arrived.

-With the launch of World Mobile Stratospheric, a new class of high-altitude aircraft now extends the World Mobile network to a part of the atmosphere where very few have operated, and none, until now, have delivered direct-to-handset 5G connectivity from 20,000 meters.
+With the launch of World Mobile Stratospheric, a new class of high-altitude aircraft will extend the World Mobile network to a part of the atmosphere where very few have operated, and none have delivered direct-to-handset 5G connectivity.

 Why the Stratosphere?